Best Great Dane Harness – An Introduction

 🏆 Ruffwear Front Range Harness

 We wrote a much longer review of the Ruffwear Front Range Harness on this site before.
-It’s a reliable harness and one we use personally (well our Danes do) daily.
+It is a reliable harness and one we use personally (well our Danes do) daily.
 When fostering one of our Danes, he arrived with a fairly basic back-clip harness which was next to useless with a dog his size.
 All the control came from a flimsy lead clip at the back, and the harness would loosen and (annoyingly) sag to one side.
 We instantly noticed the difference when moving him to the Ruffwear Front Range harness.

 Ruffwear Front Range Harness are harnesses with back and front clips.
 Like many harnesses it has an aluminium v-ring hoop above the harness (on the back) to clip your lead on.
 This is used for general walking – just pop a lead on and away you go.
 It’s also fine if your Dane is generally well behaved when out in public and is not a puller.

-It’s the additional reinforced webbing loop on the dog harnesses front that makes the difference.
+It is the additional reinforced webbing loop on the dog harnesses front that makes the difference.
 Why the additional hoop?
 This allows certain double ended leads to attach at the base for more control and training.
 These work with a variety of training leads such as the Halti training lead.
 You attach both sides to the two clips when needed, then clip the front part of the lead back to the lead again when not needed.
 It’s simple but very very effective.

 The padding is comfortable and it is well proportioned for the Great Danes frame.
 The reflective stripes at the sides is also a nice touch for seeing our dogs when out walking at night.
 The harness is easy to clean (handwash) and it’s fairly waterproof (which is helpful).

 This is a well designed harness, comfortable and most importantly ideal for training your dog to not jump at people or pull when on the lead.
+There are so many reasons we love this harness – but primarily, it has never let us down.
+It doesn’t sag, break and has served us well over the years.

 A popular front and black clip harness - ideal as a no pull harness.